The congregation and staff of the First Methodist Family extend to you our warmest congratulations and deepest prayers for your wedding.

 Houston TX 77002

-You may also submit credit card payments online at www.fmhouston.com.
+You may also submit credit card payments online at www.fmhouston.com but 3.5% will need to be added to the amount to cover the credit card fees.
 Click on the “GIVE” tab on the home page.
 Fill in the form using the “other” box for the payment.
 Give a detailed explanation of the payment in the box next to the “other” box (Bride’s name, Groom’s name, wedding date, and downtown campus).
 This information in the comment box is imperative in order for the amount to be applied as a payment for the wedding and not a donation.

 Honorariums to the pastor need to be paid directly to the pastor and should be taken care of during the premarital meeting with that pastor.
 You may also mail the honorarium to the church address to the attention of the pastor.